Thiazine

 Thiazine /ˈθaɪəziːn/ is an organic compound containing a ring of four carbon, one nitrogen and one sulfur atom.
 There are three isomers of thiazine, 1,2-thiazine, 1,3-thiazine, and 1,4-thiazine, which differ by the arrangement of the nitrogen and sulfur atoms in the ring.

 Derivatives of thiazine, often referred to as thiazines, are used for dyes, tranquilizers and insecticides.

 Preparation

-1,4-thiazine can be prepared from the corresponding dione using aluminium powder at high temperature.
+1,4-thiazine can be prepared by reduction of the corresponding dicarbonyl using aluminium powder at high temperature.